 \section{Introduction}

-Bioinformatics, as an interdisciplinary field integrating modern biology and information technology, has become an indispensable tool and core methodology in life sciences research \cite{ma2024bioinformatics,attwood2019global}.
+Bioinformatics, as a critical interdisciplinary field integrating modern biology and information technology, has become an indispensable foundation for life sciences research \cite{ma2024bioinformatics,attwood2019global}.
 With the completion of the Human Genome Project and the rapid advancement of high-throughput sequencing technologies, the continuous accumulation of massive biological data has significantly accelerated progress in bioinformatics research \cite{liu2024bioinformatics}.
-In this context, an increasing number of studies not only report their algorithms and analytical methods in academic publications but also release corresponding software implementations on code hosting platforms, thereby facilitating reproducibility and subsequent extensions \cite{sharma2024analytical}.
+In this context, an increasing number of studies not only report their algorithms and analytical methods in academic publications but also release corresponding software code on public repositories to support reproducibility and further development \cite{sharma2024analytical}.

-In bioinformatics research, papers typically serve to describe methods and theoretical foundations, whereas software code is responsible for implementing and executing algorithmic workflows.
-Ideally, the methodological descriptions in papers should be strictly consistent with their corresponding code implementations to ensure reproducibility and verifiability of research findings \cite{xu2022validating,heil2021reproducibility}.
-However, in practice, inconsistencies between paper descriptions and code implementations are frequently observed \cite{gundersen2018state,henderson2018deep}.
+In bioinformatics research, papers typically serve to describe methodologies and theoretical foundations, while software code is responsible for implementing and executing specific algorithmic procedures.
+Ideally, the methodological descriptions in papers should be strictly consistent with their corresponding code implementations, thereby ensuring the reproducibility and verifiability of research outcomes \cite{xu2022validating,heil2021reproducibility}.
+However, in practice, inconsistencies between paper descriptions and code implementations frequently arise \cite{gundersen2018state,henderson2018deep}.

-Such paper-code inconsistency is particularly common in bioinformatics.
-For instance, key algorithmic steps described in papers may be partially implemented or entirely missing in code, or implementation details may deviate from the original descriptions.
-Conversely, code may include processing procedures or parameter settings that are not explicitly documented in the paper \cite{costa2025let}.
-These inconsistencies not only increase the difficulty for researchers to understand software behavior but also hinder reproducibility and may even compromise the fairness of method comparisons, thereby undermining the reliability of research conclusions \cite{hernandez2025reproducible}.
+Such paper–code inconsistency issues are particularly prevalent in bioinformatics.
+For example, key algorithmic steps described in a paper may be partially implemented or even omitted in the code, or their implementation details may deviate from the original descriptions.
+Conversely, code may include processing steps or parameter settings that are not explicitly documented in the paper \cite{costa2025let}.
+These inconsistencies not only increase the difficulty of understanding software behavior but also hinder reproducibility and may compromise the fairness of method comparisons, ultimately weakening the credibility of scientific conclusions \cite{hernandez2025reproducible}.